esteil/atvfiles/trunk/README.txt

 * Various crash fixes for Apple TV 2.1:
   * Fix AC3 passthrough
   * Fix folder parades
+  * Fix not returning to menu on end of video playback

 ### 1.1.0 (435) March 17, 2008